t-regx/t-regx.github.io/website/blog/2018-09-24-welcome-t-regx.md

 The library changes it's name!
 Now it's called [T-Regx](https://github.com/Danon/T-Regx)!
 It's a combination of words *"T-Rex"* - the dinosaur - and *"RegExp"*.

 Also, I've invested much more time into the development of ~~CleanRegex~~ T-Regx.
+Here are the results:
  - Library changed it's name :D
  - Throwing different exceptions for:
-   - Invalid pattern - *should never happen*
+   - Invalid pattern - *should never happen in prod*
    - Unmatched subject - should be handled by the developer
    - Invalid group name (like `_*`) - *should never happen*
    - Nonexistent group name (one that wasn't used in a pattern) - *should never happen*